 No one's perfect, and if you're trying to break a habit that's been built up over the years, it's understandable to slip up from time to time.
 Work stress or personal troubles can easily tempt us to return to our old ways.

 The problem is that once you 'fail' once, it's very easy to talk yourself out of trying again.
 After all, you've already 'ruined' your New Year's resolution, so you may as well give up and try again next year, right?

 Don't listen to those thoughts.
 Instead, accept that you've slipped up, remind yourself that you're human, be kind to yourself and start the next day fresh.

 Sometimes, the longer you give something up, like smoking, it gets a lot harder before it gets easier.
 This is the time to lean on your support network, be open and honest about your struggles and let them be your encouragement.
 No rule says you have to struggle alone.

 When December 2022 comes to a close, celebrate!
-You’ve done it!
-You’ve beaten the statistics and nailed the New Year’s resolution.
+You've done it!
+You've beaten the statistics and nailed how to stick to your New Year's resolutions.
 So take some time to be proud of yourself and revel in your success.

-If New Year’s resolutions were easy, everybody would succeed.
+If sticking to your New Year’s resolutions were easy, everybody would succeed.
 But these tips can help you beat the odds and finish the year strongly.
 We’re all rooting for you here at Oxbridge.